ConnorH001/payworld-demo/pay-world_frontend/README.md

 Create a database:

-psql -U postgres -c "CREATE DATABASE payworld_demo;"
+psql -U postgres -c "CREATE DATABASE payworld_db;"

-Running the App
+Running the App (run this at the root of the project)

 npm start